neilgee/slicknav-menu/readme.txt

 3. Shows menu logo position and search form enabled

+4. Shows menu and text logo

 == Changelog ==

+= 1.8.0 =

+* 7/8/16
+- Redo options using Settings API.
+- Use RGBa color pickers for color options.
+- Add text logo alternative to image
+- Option for search icon color.
+- Option to toggle sublevel menus - show only one at a time.

 = 1.7.5 =

-* 4/3/16 - Add option for Link text hover color, this also applies to submenu items, remove submenu hover background color.
+* 4/6/16 - Add option for Link text hover color, this also applies to submenu items, remove submenu hover background color.
 Existing menu hover background color now applies to top and submenu items.

 = 1.7.4 =